An investigation · Whole Body Press

 Two more compounds that compound the core protocol.

-The four steps are the foundation.
+The three steps are the foundation.
 These two bonus chapters cover the additional compounds that work above and beneath the protocol — for readers who want every lever the literature supports.

 Bonus 01